 Four legends about the origin of the Chocolate Hills

 1. There were two giants fighting by hurling boulders at one another which became the Chocolate Hills.
 They later became friends but forgot to clean their mess.

 2. A giant named Arogo fell in love with a mortal named Aloya.
-When Aloya died, Arogo couldn’t stop crying and his tear drops formed the Chocolate Hills when it dried up.
+When Aloya died, Arogo couldn’t stop crying and his tear drops formed the Chocolate Hills when they dried up.

 3. A giant carabao plagued the town and ate their crops.
-So the town folks baited the Carabao with some spoiled food which made its stomach hurt making it leave a mound of feces which formed the Chocolate Hills after drying up.
+So the town folks baited the Carabao with some spoiled food which made its stomach hurt making it leave a mound of feces that formed the Chocolate Hills after drying up.

 4. A glutton giant named Miguel fell in love with a young woman named Adrianna.
-To win her love worked on losing his weight by discharging everything he ate.
+To win her love, he worked on losing weight by discharging everything he ate.
 The fecal matter became the Chocolate Hills.

 The varying stories about its origin only prove that its uniqueness and beauty made it a talk of the town since the time of our ancestors.
-Now, its beauty is still being talked about by not just a small town, but by people across the world.
-This national treasure has been declared a heritage site in 1988 and is now in the list of the government’s protected areas.
+Now, its beauty is still being talked about not just in a small town, but by people across the world.
+This national treasure has been declared a heritage site in 1988 and is now on the list of the government’s protected areas.